 Float in Lake Pearrygin

-While the river runs through the town, I felt like getting in the water since it was in the 90s when I was there.
-Lake Pearrygin State Park is only a 15-minute drive away, so bring your swimsuit and floaties.
-People were also on their boats and jet skis, and many people at the park were BBQing on the grills that were provided.
+While a river runs through the town, I felt like getting in the water since it was in the 90s when I was there.
+Lake Pearrygin State Park is only a 15-minute drive away and one of the most active things to do near Winthrop, so bring your swimsuit and floaties if you visit Winthrop in summer.

 Cool Off With Ice Cream

 After being in the sun, you’ll likely want to cool down.
 Head back into town to Sheri’s Sweet Shoppe.
 This is the place to get homemade fudge, taffy, and every kind of candy you can think of.
-What you’ll smell when you walk by are the freshly-made waffle cones to go with the dozens of different ice cream available.
-I dare you to walk by without grabbing a scoop!
+Believe me – when I asked multiple locals about the best things to do in Winthrop, they all recommended stopping here.

 Play a Round of Mini Golf

-After you eat your ice cream, stop at the espresso stand to rent clubs and balls for mini golf.
+After you eat your ice cream, stop at the espresso stand to rent clubs and balls for mini-golf.
 They had a western theme to the holes, including shooting the ball through horseshoes.